mohitsinghs/mohitsingh.in/_content/a-distributed-link-shortner.md

 In my post about building [building link-shortener](/building-a-link-shortner), I discussed about how I attempted to build a fully functional link shortener.
 That worked well but I was left with several questions during my previous attempt &mdash;

 - I never finished the dashboard despite of entire system being ready.
-With so many open source visualization tools ^[like metabase, superset, redash etc], do I really need to build a custom dashboard ?
+With so many open source visualization tools [^1], do I really need to build a custom dashboard ?
 - It was hard to scale and was still prone to collisions.
 Is there any way to have a faster but complete collision free system ?
 - Bloom-Filters did a good job, but is it a good generate IDs at request time ?